 8. Only visit websites that are safe and child-friendly

 As you aim to increase learning and engage students, you become a great fan of the use of the internet and apps.
 This necessitates a clear set of rules for the classroom that govern good behavior and usage of technology.

 Consider guidelines and a fine list of reliable and safe educational websites that encourage students to enjoy the privilege of using gadgets and Edtech tools without harm.

 Also, watch the video below to get insights about the responsible use of technology so we can avoid serious issues in the classroom.

 Techy Concluding Thoughts

-The use of electronic gadgets in the classroom gives students opportunities to explore and to enjoy learning.
+The use of electronic gadgets in the classroom gives students opportunities to explore and enjoy learning.
 However, for it to create a positive impact on student learning, teachers have to monitor its use in the classroom to ensure a safe learning environment.

-Needless to say, the guided use of gadgets in the classroom can foster learning and can help students improve on their academic performance.
+Needless to say, the guided use of gadgets in the classroom can foster learning and can help students improve their academic performance.
 Obviously, many technological developments have made the delivery of education productive.